Regalis11/BaroModDoc/docs/Editors/SubmarineEditor.md

 **TIP** : Hulls can be named in the editor.
 The main purpose this serves is to provide an easy, customizable way to refer to different spaces.
 In some cases the AI also uses hull names to navigate, and, for example, bots prefer to use hulls with ‘airlock’ in their name when entering/exiting the submarine.

 Where hulls separate spaces, **gaps** connect them, allowing water and oxygen to flow from hull to another.
 Gap objects are placed automatically between hulls when a door or hatch is placed.
-For neighboring hulls with no walls, doors or hatches between them, a gap has to be placed manually.
+For neighboring hulls with no walls, doors or hatches between them, a gap has to be placed manually for the water and oxygen to flow between the hulls.
 In the editor, red color means that a gap is currently closed, while blue means it is open \(you may need to reopen the editor for the colors to update\).

 ![](img_SubmarineEditor/Hulls_and_gaps.png)